Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \paragraph{Logistic regression}

-With 1,000 zeta coefficients as input, the logistic regression model achieved 93.68\% accuracy in classifying abelian octic Galois groups (see Table~\ref{tab:galois_8}).
+With 1,000 zeta coefficients (resp. with standard normalization) as input, the logistic regression model achieved 93.81\% (resp.
+92.88\%) accuracy in classifying abelian octic Galois groups (see Table~\ref{tab:galois_8_ab}).
 Table~\ref{tab:octic_ab_lr_weights} lists, for each Galois group, the indices corresponding to the 10 largest and 10 smallest model weights, along with the weight values.
 Since this is a 3-way classification task, the model has a total of $3 \times 1000$ weights and 3 bias terms.
 In comparison, all the other logistic regression experiments in this study were binary classification tasks, each involving 1,000 weights and one bias.

 A notable pattern is that many indices associated with significantly large or small weights are squares.
-For instance, among the 10 largest weights for the Galois group $C_2^3$, all but one (index 125) correspond to square indices.
-Also, 100 appears as the index of the fourth and sixth smallest weight for $C_8$ and $C_4 \times C_2$, while it is the index of the second largest weight for $C_2^3$.
-This indicates that a large value of $a_{100}$ pushes the model toward predicting $C_2^3$.
-The average absolute values of all weights are 0.05, 0.03, and 0.05 for the three Galois groups.
-However, when restricted to square-indexed coefficients, these averages increase significantly to 0.20, 0.14, and 0.23.
+For instance, among the 10 largest weights for the Galois group $C_2^3$, all of them correspond to square indices.
+Also, 25 appears as the index of the seventh and sixth smallest weight for $C_8$ and $C_4 \times C_2$, while it is the index of the second largest weight for $C_2^3$.
+This indicates that a large value of $a_{25}$ pushes the model toward predicting $C_2^3$.
+The average absolute values of all weights are 0.32, 0.20, and 0.27 for the three Galois groups.
+However, when restricted to square-indexed coefficients, these averages increase significantly to 2.36, 1.27, and 2.50.
 This indicates that the model identifies square-indexed coefficients as particularly informative, consistent with the interpretations drawn from the decision tree model.

 \paragraph{Polynomial coefficients}